 Type 1 is the one that runs directly on the host’s hardware; type 2 is the one that runs as a software layer on an operating system.

-The first-ever hypervisor which provides full virtualization were the SIMMON, a test tool developed by IBM in 1967.
+The first-ever hypervisor which provides full virtualization was the SIMMON, a test tool developed by IBM in 1967.

 The figure above depicts a typical functioning where it runs multiple guests on a host.

 So far, we have discussed on a very high level what it is; let’s go in deep and see what we can do with the hypervisor and the different types.
 As stated earlier, there are mainly two types of it, i.e. Type1 and Type 2.
 Let’s see the difference between both of them.